Skip to main content

 SymptomCause / fix

-validate_board_yaml.py exit 2som.sku doesn't match any preset under metadata/e1m_modules/.
-Check spelling.
+validate_board_yaml.py exit 2som.sku doesn't match any preset under metadata/e1m_modules/, or cross-field validator rule failed.
+Check spelling and the rule hint.

 validate_board_yaml.py exit 3hw_rev incompatible with this SDK version.
 Update SDK or pick a compatible rev.